 Don't underestimate how truly gorgeous a properly cut piece of clear quartz can be, especially in larger sizes.
 Even if you're just starting to facet, cut something that's worth your time.
 That way, when you finish cutting a piece of natural quartz, you'll have something valuable.
 While it may not be worth a lot, it may be at least sellable and, thus, worth something.

-I actually sell large, light-colored finished natural quartz stones fairly easily.
+I actually sell large, light-colored, finished natural quartz stones fairly easily.
 Since the rough is inexpensive, I make a decent profit.
-On the other hand, you won’t be able to sell your finished synthetic quartz gems for much of anything.
-Even though synthetic rough is also inexpensive, you won’t make any profit from your hard work.
+On the other hand, you won't be able to sell your finished synthetic quartz gems for much of anything.
+Even though synthetic rough is also inexpensive, you won't make much, if any, profit from your hard work.

 Use Synthetic Quartz for Competition Cutting